Scope and Format

 Chairs: Paul J. Van den Brink, Wageningen University and Mark Johnson, US Army Public Health Center (Retired)

 The term trait refers to specific attributes of organisms that are both inherent and characteristic to those organisms such as life history, morphology, physiology, and ecology.
 It is well established that the traits of organisms dictate their fitness and therefore potential sensitivity to chemical stressors.
-Talks that describe the state-of-the-science in collecting knowledge of functional traits across species, focusing on current and developing approaches, as well as how they can be applied to understand impacts to fitness of individuals and populations across species/taxa are welcome.
+This sesssion will describe the state-of-the-science in collecting knowledge of functional traits across species, focusing on current and developing approaches, as well as how they can be applied to understand impacts to fitness of individuals and populations across species/taxa.

 4. Leveraging Existing Data in Species Surrogacy